prisma/specs/prisma-schema/Readme.md

     comment.prisma
 ```

-The above could also address the preference to separate configuration from the
+The above could also address the preference to separate configuration from the schema.
-datamodel.
 For example:

 ```sh
 /app